-3.4.2 Rated Criteria
+3.3.2 Rated Criteria

-Projects which clearly meet each of the mandatory criteria will then be evaluated against the program's rated criteria, as outlined below.
+Projects that clearly meet each of the mandatory criteria will then be evaluated against the program's rated criteria, as outlined below.

-1. Technical Feasibility: Degree to which the project is expected to be technically feasible and generate the desired outcomes.
+1. TECHNICAL FEASIBILITY: Degree to which the project is expected to be technically feasible and generate the desired outcomes.

-This criterion requires applicants to demonstrate a clear and complete project description, sound building solution, and detailed work plan.
+Applicants must demonstrate a clear and complete timber bridge project description, sound superstructure design solution, and detailed work plan.
 Preference will be given to projects that can likewise provide a robust design and engineering package, existence of risk mitigation strategies, and a solid understanding of the research and testing that may be required to proceed to the detailed design, approval and construction stages.
+Preference will be given to bridge designs that demonstrate: